DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Experiments

-Existing works have shown the special characteristics of AEs and the adversarial attack problems, including its physical robustness~\cite{DBLP:conf/iclr/KurakinGB17a}, distributional properties~\cite{Song2017PixelDefendLG,ma2018characterizing, Wu24NAPGuard}, and gradient properties of the optimization process~\cite{athalye2018obfuscated}.
-For the dynamic PAE training, we identify the key challenge as the \textit{noisy gradient problem}, causing the problem of \textit{degenerated solution} and \textit{latent evasion} in the generative training, which can be regarded as originating from the necessary randomness injected into PAE training.
-To illustrate the challenge and evaluate the effectiveness of the proposed model and solution, we analyze each problem and our corresponding solution in terms of gradients and sample/latent space.
+Existing works have shown the special characteristics of AEs and the adversarial attack problems, including AE's physical robustness~\cite{DBLP:conf/iclr/KurakinGB17a}, distributional properties~\cite{Song2017PixelDefendLG,ma2018characterizing, Wu24NAPGuard}, and gradient properties of the optimization process~\cite{athalye2018obfuscated}.
+For the dynamic PAE training, we identify the key challenge as \textit{noisy feedback}, which causes the problem of \textit{degenerated solution}.
+We model the problem with the \textit{limited feedback information restriction} and construct the technical solution based on it.
+This section explores the impact of noisy gradient feedback and the effectiveness of our model.